 What do you like to do when you're not writing?

 I spend as much time outdoors as possible!
 I love to travel, and to hike and canoe with my husband Jim, and daughters, Elana and Sonia.
 Whenever I travel to a new place, one of the first things I do is learn the local wildlife!
 Once I recognize the bird songs and the animals I see around me, I start to settle in and feel at home.
-My most exciting trips recently were with Sonia to New Zealand, where she was on a college semester abroad, and with Elana to Ireland, where we also visited some of her college friends.
-I'm glad my daughters are interested in seeing other lands and cultures, just like Jim and me.
-Last spring, Elana volunteered in Sri Lanka, bringing mental health services to communities there, and Sonia is teaching elementary students in South Korea this year.
+Some of my most exciting trips were inspired by my children.
+Jim and I have visited Sonia in New Zealand and South Korea, where she was studying and then teaching in an international school, and traveled with Elana to Ireland to visit her college friends and to San Diego, where she is earning a master’s degree in mental health.
+I'm glad my daughters are interested in seeing other places and cultures, just like Jim and I are.
+We recently moved to a more rural area, where we have a forest and vernal pool in our backyard, a National Wildlife Refuge down the street, and an organic farm next door.

 Those are answers to just a few questions you might have about me.
 If you think of others, please feel free to contact me at firstname.lastname@example.org.